-Chinese Premier recently toured Africa in quest of Africa's resources and markets.
+A few years back the Chinese Premier had toured Africa in quest of Africa's resources and markets.
 He also visited Ghana where he pledged to help the west African nation "achieve its developmental objectives."
 During his brief visit to Ghana, the Chinese premier also inaugurated a highway project funded with a US$28 million soft loan from China.
 The highway links land-locked Burkina Faso, Mali and Niger to the Ghana's port city and main business centre of Accra.

 China and Ghana have also sealed deals worth over US$72 million in loans earmarked for upgrading telecommunications network, and bringing Chinese doctors to Ghana.
 Bilateral trade between China and Ghana has grown ten-fold over the past decade.
 China has jumped ahead of Ghana's traditional trading partners India and Britain to become the West African nation's biggest foreign investor.

-Jiabao’s visit to Africa highlighted the growing importance of resource-rich Africa to the world’s most voracious consumer of industrial raw materials.
+The high-profilee visits to Africa highlight the growing importance of resource-rich Africa to the world’s most voracious consumer of industrial raw materials.

 The Chinese government has built its influence in Africa by using its state-owned companies to underbid competitors — including Western companies — for government projects.
 It is a practice the Organisation for Economic Cooperation and Development’s member states have agreed to avoid, because of the unfair competition that results when government aid mixes with private investment.